-For US securities, increases in NOS and changes in FIF resulting from primary equity offerings and from secondary offerings representing at least 5% of the security's number of shares are implemented as soon as practicable after the offering is priced.
-Their implementations take place as of the close of the same day that the pricing of the shares is made public.
-If this is not possible, the implementation will take place as of the close of the following trading day.
+For US securities, increases in NOS and changes in FIF resulting from primary equity offerings and from secondary offerings representing at least 5% of the security's number of shares are announced at the end of day they are priced through an SEC filing or a press release from the Company and are implemented with two full business days advance notification.

-Changes in industry classification resulting from a corporate event are implemented simultaneously with the event.
+Changes in industry classification resulting from a large corporate event are implemented simultaneously with the event.
 Other changes in industry classifications are implemented at the end of the month.

-3.3.3.2 CHANGES IN SIZE OR STYLE SEGMENT CLASSIFICATION AS A RESULT OF A LARGE CORPORATE EVENT
+3.3.3.2 CHANGES IN SIZE SEGMENT, STYLE SEGMENT OR INDUSTRY CLASSIFICATION AS A RESULT OF A LARGE CORPORATE EVENT